MIT-DB-Class/programming-contest-2021/README.md

 period.
 You are free to fully utilize the waiting period for any kind of pre-processing.

-**TODO(Siva): Check with Sam**

 All join graphs are connected.
 There are no cross products.
 Cyclic queries and self joins are possible.
-The maximum number of relations per query is 4.
+We will provide more constraints soon.

 ## Starter code